Mining On Alzheimer's Diseases Related Knowledge Graph to Identity Potential AD-related Semantic Triples for Drug Repurposing: Methods

-To construct the knowledge graph, we directly obtained triples from SemMedDB \cite{Kilicoglu}, which is a database of triples that are automatically extracted from the biomedical literature (abstracts and topics) using Natural Language Processing (NLP) tools through SemRep \cite{Kilicoglu1}.
-Subject and object arguments are normalized to concepts defined in the Unified Medical Language System (UMLS) with unique identifiers (CUIs).
+To construct the knowledge graph, we directly obtained triples from SemMedDB \cite{Kilicoglu}, which is a database of triples that are automatically extracted from the biomedical literature using Natural Language Processing (NLP) tools through SemRep \cite{Kilicoglu1}.
+Subject and object arguments are normalized to concepts defined in the UMLS with unique identifiers (CUIs).
 The triples are in the form of subject-predicate-object.
-We used similar rules with \cite{Zhang} to exclude unrelated concepts and relations from these triples.
-More details on how to set these rules will be elaborated in the Preprocessing session.
-Since the triples were extracted using SemRep, which has a reported precision rate of 0.69[ref], we used a BERT-based model, namely PubMedBERT \cite{pubmedbert} to further improve the accuracy.
-An overview of this pipeline is illustrated in Figure 1.